-Barnabas Aid’s International Director Dr. Patrick Sookhdeo expressed his gratitude to supporters around the world at the U.K. Barnabas Supporters’ Day in Swindon on June 11.
+Barnabas Aid’s International Director Dr Patrick Sookhdeo expressed his gratitude to supporters around the world at the UK Barnabas Supporters’ Day in Swindon on 11 June.

-The warehouse first went into operation in September 2021, since which time more than 350 metric tons of food and other practical aid have been sent to needy Christians in different parts of the world from Barnabas supporters in the U.K., the United States, Australia, and New Zealand.
+The warehouse first went into operation in September 2021, since which time more than 350 tonnes of food and other practical aid have been sent to needy Christians in different parts of the world from Barnabas supporters in the UK, Australia, New Zealand and the US.

 “We can send medical supplies and goods to enable Christians to survive into the future,” he continued.
 “This warehouse is a part of that.”

 Echoing Dr Sookhdeo’s remarks, International Director of Projects Caroline Kerslake said, “It is only by the grace of God and through the gifts and prayers of His people all around the world that we are able to bring hope and aid to our persecuted and suffering brothers and sisters.”

 Ms Kerslake highlighted just some of the vital relief work being funded by Barnabas Aid worldwide, including feeding programmes, practical support for victims of anti-Christian violence and natural disasters, medical projects, schools and apprenticeships.